The Manager Layer is Next

 The career question nobody's answering honestly

 The manager level gets squeezed hardest because it was always closest to the coordination-and-reporting work that AI absorbs.
-The layer above faces a different pressure: when the middle compresses, there's less org structure to manage and more direct accountability to deliver.
-The job gets leaner, more technical, and less about headcount.
+When the middle compresses, the layer above gets leaner, more technical, and less about headcount.

 The IC path, meanwhile, is getting more interesting than it has been in years.
 Senior engineers who can direct agents, own entire product surfaces, and ship like a small team are valuable in a completely new way.
 As I wrote in AI Is Redefining the Senior Engineer, the ceiling for what one person can build is rising fast.
-The Engineers Codex is already tracking how misaligned incentives push engineers toward the wrong behaviors -- gaming token counts, manufacturing complexity for promo cycles.
-The solution isn't better metrics.
-It's fewer layers between intention and output.
+The Engineers Codex is already tracking how misaligned incentives push engineers toward the wrong behaviors: gaming token counts, manufacturing complexity for promo cycles.
+Better metrics won't fix that.
+Fewer layers between intention and output will.

-If you're a manager today, the question isn't whether to go back to IC.
-It's whether you can credibly hold both.
+If you're a manager today, the real question is whether you can credibly hold both sides.
 The scale-up era made it easy to build a career in the middle.
 The current era is a lot less forgiving about what you can actually do.